alex1craig/pgs-compare/README.md

 1. [PLINK 2](https://www.cog-genomics.org/plink/2.0/) - For genetic data processing
 2. [Nextflow](https://www.nextflow.io/) - For running the PGS Catalog Calculator
+3. [Docker](https://www.docker.com/) - For running the Nextflow workflow

 Make sure these tools are installed and available in your PATH before using PGS-Compare.